reynat/graphql-music-catalog/tutorial-instructions/6-mutation-patterns.md

 <a name="happy-path"></a>
 ## Include a mutation that always succeeds
+1. Run `git checkout 6-mutation-patterns-code`.

-1. Let's add a mutation to our schema to allow clients to add a new album.
+2. Let's add a mutation to our schema to allow clients to add a new album.
     ``` graphql
     type Mutation {
         createAlbum(input: CreateAlbumInput!): Album!